 3. Administer Vitalize® Equine Gel

-While it is no substitute for veterinary advice or treatment, Vitalize® Equine Recovery Paste has been known to turn horses around from mild colic symptoms.
+While it is no substitute for veterinary advice or treatment, Vitalize® Equine Recovery Gel has been known to turn horses around from mild colic symptoms.
 It contains the precision-based prebiotic Amaferm®, which is research-proven to increase digestibility by 17%, MOS to sequester pathogens, and a combination of anti-oxidants, vitamins and minerals known to be depleted during times of stress.
 Customer Lauri Sepelack Wright had a recent colic scare and shared with us:

 “I’ve always used the Recovery Paste (transitioned to Vitalize® Equine Recovery Gel July 2019) as a prevention, well today I used it as a need.
 This afternoon my horse was showing signs of a stomach ache, didn’t want his stomach touched, pawing and kicking forward.
 So, I administered the paste and within 15 minutes he had good loud gut sounds.”